Quick Links

 Impact

-Our pupils will become involved in the evaluation, dialogue and decision making about the quality of their outcomes and the improvements they need to make.
 By taking part in regular discussions and decision-making processes, children will not only know facts and key information about Art, but they will be able to talk confidently about their own learning journey, have higher metacognitive skills and have a growing understanding of how to improve.

 Pupils will leave Becket Primary School quipped with a range of techniques and the confidence and creativity to form a strong foundation for their Art and Design learning at Key Stage three and beyond.